VaclavObornik/di-ts/README.md

 ## Usage

 You need to use --emitDecoratorMetadata flag when compile you typescript files.
-"--emitDecoratorMetadata" flag is supported by the 1.5 Beta version of TypeScript.
+"emitDecoratorMetadata" flag is supported by the 1.5 beta version of TypeScript.

 ### car.ts
 ```typescript